 ABSTRACT

-Background & Aims:
+Background & Aims

 Precise aetiology of autoimmune hepatitis (AIH) has not been fully recovered.
 Besides established concepts of the disease, the intestinal microbiome (IM) is discussed as one considerable resource and modulator of auto-immunologically mediated inflammation.
 Moreover, the IM has been implicated to be indispensable for immune regulatory mechanisms in general as well as a key player within the close interaction of the gut-liver axis, where bacterial translocation (BT) is considered a crucial component.